marzhall/kyuu/readme.md

 # Kyuu

-## 9 queue
+## 9p-based virtual file queue

-Kyuu is a message queue that exposes itself for mount onto a filesystem.
+Kyuu creates message queues that expose themselves as files.

-Once mounted as a file, writes to the queue file place a message on it, and reads from the file produce a message.
+Writes to a queue file place a message on it, and reads from the file return a message.

 The queue can be mounted, read from, and written to simulatenously on multiple places on the filesystem and from multiple machines.

+The queue server exposes itself to the network for mounting by either the built-in linux 9p driver, or, more easily, the 9pfuse FUSE filesystem driver.

 # Usage

+Starting a queue daemon, writing to a queue, then popping messages from the queue by catting the file:

         $: kyuu myqueue &
         $: 9pfuse 127.0.0.1:5640 test